tmarshall/soda/readme.md

 module.exports.connect = (req, res) => {}
 ```

+## TypeScript

+Routes can be written in JavaScript or TypeScript.
+Routes must end in a `.js` or `.ts` extension in order be discovered by Soda.

 ## Middleware

 It's common to have middleware, like methods to check that the user is logged in.
 With Soda all middleware handlers are defined in a dedicated middleware directory.
 Every middleware handler is required to be in its own file, and no sub-directories are supported.